Medical Malpractice Attorneys in Lexington, SC

 The best malpractice lawyers agree that South Carolina has taken steps to make claims more difficult for medical malpractice victims.
 Statutes have been passed to protect doctors and create additional hurdles that must be crossed before a lawsuit is even filed.

-Prior to filing a medical malpractice lawsuit, a Lexington Medical Malpractice Lawyers must:
+Prior to filing a medical malpractice lawsuit, malpractice attorneys in Lexington must:

 - File a Notice of Intent to file suit;